-Protection Landscape - Wye Valley AONB
+Protected Landscapes - Wye Valley AONB

-The proposed development is for a site within or close to a nationally designated landscape namely Wye Valley AONB.
+The proposed development is for a site within or close to a nationally designated landscape namely the Wye Valley AONB.
 Natural England advises that the planning authority uses national and local policies, together with local landscape expertise and information to determine the proposal.
 The policy and statutory framework to guide your decision and the role of local advice are explained below.

-Your decision should be guided by paragraph 172 of the National Planning Policy Framework which gives the highest status of protection for the 'landscape and scenic beauty' of AONBs and National Parks.
-For major development proposals paragraph 172 sets out criteria to determine whether the development should exceptionally be permitted within the designated landscape.
+Your decision should be guided by paragraph 176 and 177 of the National Planning Policy Framework which gives the highest status of protection for the 'landscape and scenic beauty' of AONBs and National Parks.
+For major development proposals paragraph 177 sets out criteria to determine whether the development should exceptionally be permitted within the designated landscape.